 Days 5-7: Antarctic Peninsula and the South Shetland Islands

 With the Drake Passage left in our wake, we make a final approach to Antarctica.
 Get your cameras ready, as the continent's coastline will make its first appearance, signalling the start of your adventure in the realm of the Antarctic.
 You'll see plentiful icebergs floating by and be fixated on the surface of the ocean as curious whales spout and breach before your eyes.

 As exciting as it can be from onboard the ship, your true exploration occurs when you disembark and set foot on the great continent.
-There are several potential landing sites we may visit, including Neko Harbor, Orne Harbor or Paradise Bay.
-While weather dictates which specific landing sites we can visit, each one presents a new collection of wildlife and natural attractions.
+There are several potential landing sites we may visit – while weather dictates specific landings, each one presents a new collection of wildlife and natural attractions.

 Your days will be busy spotting wildlife and being mesmerised by the beauty of Antarctica.
 Watching penguins waddling on the beach and listening to the crackling and crumbling sounds of icebergs and glaciers will become your daily entertainment while kayaking with whales and camping in Antarctica are a couple of optional activities available on selected voyages.

 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach this far south.
 You and your shipmates will celebrate in style with a well-earned glass of champagne!